JHindelang/abm-heating-systems/README.md

 # Agent-based heating system diffusion model
 Agent based model of energy transition in the residential sector

+## Requirements
+Python 3.6

+Packages and dependencies can be installed using pip from requirements.txt

 ## Description of scripts

 Model Scripts: <ol>